AddJam/pointy/README.md

       long: -4.2590
     }

 The returned array of points are of the same format.
+If you would rather an array of [polylines](https://code.google.com/apis/maps/documentation/utilities/polylinealgorithm.html) then call `Pointy.route_polylines(from, to)` instead.

 You can also pass in any other query parameters accepted by Google, so you override the API key or transport mode